-Deliveries 1.0 for Mac Deliveries helps you keep track of all your packages, so you always know when they’re going to arrive.
-W…
+Deliveries 6.0 for iOS Available on the App Store Deliveries helps you keep track of all your packages, so you always know when…

 Delivery Status for iOS Help

 - Learn how to sync deliveries and grab deliveries from web pages

 - If you have iOS 8.0 there is a bug in the OS that can cause this after your device is restarted.
 Until Apple has a fix, you'll need to open the app once after your restart or your battery runs out.

 - Make sure notifications are on—they're off by default.
 Tap the settings button, then Notifications, and make sure the “Background notifications” switch is on.
 If you don't see this option, make sure you have Delivery Status 5 or later, and iOS 7 or later.

 - Don't force the app to close by swiping up on the app when the multitasking view is open.
 If you do this then iOS will not let the app run in the background until you manually open the app again.

 If those don't help, here are a few more tips: